 President Lincoln’s Cottage and the National Archives are proud to collaborate in the first-ever public display of the Immigration Reform and Control Act signed into law by President Ronald Reagan in November 1986.
-The original Immigration Act, from the National Archives, will be on display at President Lincoln’s Cottage beginning on June 1, 2016 and will be on loan through December 1, 2016.
+The original Immigration Act, from the National Archives, was on display at President Lincoln’s Cottage beginning June 1, 2016 and was on loan through December 1, 2016.

-During its stay at President Lincoln’s Cottage, the Reagan Act will reside next to President Lincoln’s Cottage’s special exhibit, American by Belief, a groundbreaking exhibit which presents American immigration policy during the Lincoln era as well as contemporary stories from recent immigrants to the United States.
+During its stay at President Lincoln’s Cottage, the Reagan Act resided next to President Lincoln’s Cottage’s special exhibit, American by Belief, a groundbreaking exhibit which presents American immigration policy during the Lincoln era as well as contemporary stories from recent immigrants to the United States.